MGeo: Multi-Modal Geographic Pre-Training Method: Related Work

 \subsection{Query-POI Matching}

-Previous work focuses on modeling the relative position between queries and POIs.
+Previous work on query-POI matching generally focuses on modeling the relative position between queries and POIs.
 Based on DSSM, PALM~\cite{Zhao_Peng_Wu_Chen_Yu_Zheng_Ma_Chai_Ye_Qie_2019} obtains the positional relationship of queries and POIs from coordinate-based and kernel-based location embeddings, and incorporates the relationship with semantic similarity for POI retrieval.
 STDGAT~\cite{10.1145/3397271.3401159} further takes multiple spatiotemporal factors into consideration via dual graph attention network when quantifying the query-POI relevance.
-On account of the ubiquity of PTMs in NLP, domain-adaptive pre-training methods have been proposed to inject extralinguistic knowledge into the generic PTMs~\cite{DBLP:journals/corr/abs-2203-08565, liu-etal-2021-geo-bert}.
-Typically, GeoL~\cite{10.1145/3534678.3539021} makes use of the static geographic knowledge based on user behavioral (search logs), \textit{e.g.}, geocoding~\cite{Goldberg2007FromTT}.
-Despite the domain-adapted PTMs may be better at capturing the semantic similarity than the generic PTMs, they are still limited by ignoring the GC in the background.
+On account of the ubiquity of PLMs in NLP, domain-adaptive pre-training methods have been proposed to inject extralinguistic knowledge into the generic PLMs~\cite{DBLP:journals/corr/abs-2203-08565, liu-etal-2021-geo-bert}.
+Typically, GeoL~\cite{10.1145/3534678.3539021} makes use of the static geographic knowledge based on user behavior~(search logs), \textit{e.g.}, geocoding~\cite{Goldberg2007FromTT}.
+Although the domain-adapted PLMs may be better at capturing the semantic similarity than generic PLMs for query-POI matching, they are still limited by ignoring GC in the background.

-In addition, since the public benchmark can facilitate further research and play an important role in the development of robust techniques, we also establish a reliable large-scale query-POI matching benchmark GeoTES.
+Moreover, to facilitate further research and promote the development of robust techniques, we also establish a reliable public large-scale query-POI matching benchmark named GeoTES.